-When comparing LuaT_EX with for instance $pdfT_EX$ or X_ET_EX you need to take into account that in ConT_EXt MkIV we tend to use OpenType fonts only so there are less fonts loaded than in a more traditional setup.
-In ConT_EXt startup time of MkIV is less than MkII although overall processing time is slower, which is due to Unicode being used and more functionality being provided.
-On the other hand, immediate MetaPost processing time in a regular document is therefore not that impressive.
+When comparing LuaTEX with for instance pdfTEX or XTEX you need to take into account that in ConTEXt MkIV we tend to use OpenType fonts only so there are less fonts loaded than in a more traditional setup.
+In ConTEXt startup time of MkIV is less than MkII although overall processing time is slower, which is due to Unicode being used and more functionality being provided.
+On the other hand, immediate MetaPost processing and more clever multipass handling wins back time.
+The impact of fonts on processing time in a regular document is therefore not that impressive.
 In practice a MkIV run can be faster than a MkII run, especially when MetaPost is used.